UDC-GAC/fiuncho/docs/installation-and-usage.rst

   are ``Debug``, ``DebWithRelInfo``, ``Release`` and ``Benchmark``.

 GT_OP_WIDTH
-  Select the vector width for the operations used during the :cpp:class:`GenotypeTable` computation functions :cpp:func:`GenotypeTable::combine` and :cpp:func:`GenotypeTable::combine_and_popcnt`.
+  CMake variable to select the vector width for the operations used during the :cpp:class:`GenotypeTable` computation functions :cpp:func:`GenotypeTable::combine` and :cpp:func:`GenotypeTable::combine_and_popcnt`.
 Accepted values are: ``512``